UAW says General Motors workers vote in favor of U.S. labor contract

-DETROIT (Reuters) - A majority of United Auto Workers members voted in favor of a new four-year contract with General Motors Co, but the pact has not been ratified yet because skilled trades workers voted it down, the U.S. union said on Friday night.
+DETROIT, Nov 6 (Reuters) - A majority of United Auto Workers members voted in favor of a new four-year contract with General Motors Co, but the pact is not yet ratified because skilled trades workers voted it down, the U.S. union said on Friday night.

-Skilled trades workers have the right to reject portions of the national contract unique to them, according to the UAW’s constitution, the union said.

 Overall, 55.4 percent of GM’s UAW workers voted to approve the contract.
 Production workers voted 58 percent for the deal and skilled trades workers, who are fewer in number, voted 59.5 percent to reject it.